Subscribe to Our Newsletter

 Defining brand architecture scope

-A brand architecture strategy will determine which services or offerings should carry a sub-brand name and which should be purely descriptive.
-It’s the difference between Marcus by Goldman Sachs and the Goldman Sachs securities practice.
+A sound brand architecture strategy can determine which services or offerings should carry a sub-brand name and which should be purely descriptive.
+Think of the clear difference between Marcus by Goldman Sachs and the Goldman Sachs securities practice.

-Brand architecture informs which names need to be developed (or alternatively, retained).
-For example, a company may choose to migrate to a master-brand architecture, opting for descriptive offering names to drive equity to the corporate brand.
+Brand architecture informs which names need to be developed (or alternatively, retained), defining the scope of the naming project before it kicks off so you can more accurately budget for name generation, signage, collateral updates, trademarking, etc. For example, a company may choose to migrate to a master-brand architecture, opting for descriptive offering names to drive equity to the corporate brand.
 This decision determines the need to generate many names and or just one.
-Brand architecture defines the scope of the naming project before it kicks off, and helps you more accurately budget for name generation, signage, collateral updates, trademarking, etc.

 Guiding name generation

-The value of brand architecture in naming doesn’t end with determining how many names are necessary.
+The value of B2B brand architecture in naming doesn’t end with determining how many names are necessary.
 Brand architecture also provides important guidance for name generation, for both the corporate brand and its sub-brands.
 A good architecture strategy will articulate the desired level of association between named properties and the corporate brand, which has a major impact on naming strategy.
-For instance, if sub-brands and the corporate brand need to be closely tied, the corporate name may need to work well in an endorsement line or as the part of the sub-brand name In such cases, a long corporate name, such as that of law firm Schulte Roth & Zabel, will likely not be the optimal solution
+For instance, if sub-brands and the corporate brand need to be closely tied, the corporate name may need to work well in an endorsement line or as the part of the sub-brand name.
+In such cases, a long corporate name—such as that of law firm Schulte Roth & Zabel—will likely not be the optimal solution.

 On the other hand, if a brand architecture strategy is very simple, it allows namers to try out some of the “blue sky” names that wouldn’t work for a more complicated portfolio.
-While it’s not a B2B business—per se—matchmaking service It’s Just Lunch! represents the kind of “out there” name afforded by a portfolio with no or few branded services.
+While it’s not a B2B business, matchmaking service It’s Just Lunch! represents the kind of “out there” name afforded by a portfolio with no or few branded services.

 Providing evaluation criteria